↑

 Back to School Tips for Preschool Parents

-Whatever you choose to talk about, the weeks leading up to that first day offers us meaningful opportunities to connect with our kids.
+Whatever you think of to talk about, the weeks leading up to that first day offer meaningful opportunities to connect with our kids.
 It also gives us the chance to discuss any worries our children might have, as well as build enthusiasm.

 Read Some Great Books Together